zosko/NoahBEC/README.md

-# BuckConvertor
+# NoahBEC
-Buck convertor 12V to 5V 3A
+Buck convertor 12V to 5V 3A for servos.

 ## Scheme
 ![](images/scheme.png)